workstaffhq/helpcenter/docs/managers/customize/custom-fields.md

-# Personalize staff profile fields
+# Personalize Staff Profile Fields

 Create custom fields to provide the most complete information to your staff profiles.